cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/packaging-plugins.rst

 execution will typically fail with a ``ClassNotFoundException``.

-.. _cask-hydrator-packaging-plugins-presentation:
+.. _cdap-pipelines-packaging-plugins-presentation:

 Plugin Presentation
 -------------------
-When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the Cask Hydrator Studio.
+When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the CDAP Application Studio.
 Each property of a plugin is represented by default as a textbox in the user interface.
 By including an appropriate plugin widget JSON file, you can customize that presentation to use a different interface, if desired.

-.. _cask-hydrator-creating-custom-plugins-widget-json:
+.. _cdap-pipelines-creating-custom-plugins-widget-json:

 Plugin Widget JSON
 ------------------